Finder’s pick for no overdraft fees: Aspiration Spend & Save Account

 Finder is committed to editorial independence.
 While we receive compensation when you click links to partners, they do not influence our opinions or reviews.
 Learn how we make money.

-When money is withdrawn from a bank account and the account balance dips below zero, this is known as an overdraft.
+An overdraft fee is charged by the bank when you withdraw too much money and your account balance dips below zero.
 It’s essentially a short-term loan from the bank to cover the cost of the purchase.

 For example, if you had $5 in your account and you spend $20 on a debit card purchase, your account would be overdrawn by $15.

 All overdraft fees are not created equal.
 Here’s how to sort them out: